 A. Each training program should review call schedules at least annually to minimize transitions in patient care within the context of the other duty hour standards.
 Whenever possible, transitions in care should occur at a uniform daily time to minimize confusion.
-Should changes in the call schedule be necessary, documentation of the process involved in arriving at the final schedule should be included in the minutes of the annual program review.
+Documentation of the process involved in arriving at the final schedule should be included in the minutes of the annual program review meeting.

-B. Each residency training program that provides in-patient care is responsible for creating an electronic patient checklist utilizing an appropriate template and is expected to have a documented process in place to assure complete and accurate resident-to-resident patient transitions.
+B. Each residency training program that provides in-patient care is responsible for creating a template patient checklist and is expected to have a documented process in place to assure complete and accurate resident-to-resident patient transitions.
 At a minimum, key elements of this template should include:

-- Patient name
+- Patient name;

-- Age
+- Age;

-- Room number
+- Room number;

-- ID number
+- ID number;

-- Name and contact number of responsible resident and attending physician
+- Name and contact number of responsible resident and attending physician;

-- Pertinent diagnoses
+- Pertinent diagnoses;

-- Allergies
+- Allergies;

-- Pending laboratory and X-rays
+- Pending laboratory and X-rays;

-- Overnight care issues with a "to do" list including follow up on laboratory and X-rays
+- Overnight care issues with a "to do" list including follow up on laboratory and X-rays;

-- Code status
+- Resuscitation status.

 - Other items may be added depending upon the specialty.